 | Hazardous area approval | ATEX/IECEx for European and international installations.
 FM/CSA for North American onshore.
 Offshore installations may additionally require classification society approval (DNV, ABS, LR). |

-| Sour service | If H₂S is present, verify NACE MR0175 / ISO 15156 compliance for all wetted parts.
+| Sour service | If H₂S is present, verify NACE MR0175 / ISO 15156 compliance for all applicable wetted metallic parts.
+Seal and O-ring materials must be verified separately for chemical compatibility.
 Request material certificates.
 Verify hardness values against NACE requirements. |

 | Output signal | 4–20 mA 2-wire with HART is the dominant standard for oil and gas process measurement.
 Foundation Fieldbus and PROFIBUS PA are used in some facilities.
 Verify the control system compatibility. |